oneapi-src/oneDNN/source/programming_model.rst

 ------

 *Stream* is the logical abstraction for execution units.
 It is created on top of oneDNN Graph engine.
-For SYCL device, it contains an opencl queue. oneDNN Graph engine may have multiple streams.
+For SYCL device, it contains an openCL queue. oneDNN Graph engine may have multiple streams.
 A compiled partition is submitted to a stream for execution.